 “Come to see if we remember our place, O’Dorchaidhe?”
 Cal’s voice was a low, bitter rasp.
 “Or are you bored looking down on commoners after a morning spent in your ivory tower?”

 “I think the silence speaks for itself, Princess,” Will said.
 He didn’t look at her.
-His voice was flat, utterly devoid of the warmth that had sparked between them in the vault.
-The dismissiveness stung worse than any of Cal’s insults—it was a cold, blunt blow to her stomach.
+His voice was flat, utterly devoid of the warmth that had sparked between them before the riot.
+The dismissiveness stung worse than any of Cal’s insults—it was a blunt, crushing blow.

 “They were just being honest,” Cal interrupted, stepping between them.
 “The Inks treat everyone like rubbish.
 Until they need someone to do the heavy lifting.
 Then suddenly it’s all ‘school spirit’ and ‘tradition.’”

-“Perhaps you should bring up your concerns to your Dorm Leaders,” Gwen said stiffly, her jaw tightening.
+“You should bring your concerns to your Dorm Leaders,” Gwen said stiffly, her jaw tightening.
 “It’s their job to communicate.
-It isn’t my fault your invitations were…delayed.”
+It’s not my fault your invitations were… Delayed.”

 “I will pass on to the Events Chair that communication was insufficient,” Gwen said, shoving a firm lid over her simmering indignity.
 She hated that they were right.
 She hated that she had been part of the system that expected their exclusion.
 “It will be remedied by the next official event.”